kabaka/weechat-log-server/README.md

 # Usage

 Until this is a gem (it will be soon), you must start the bot with `ruby -Ilib bin/weechat-log-server`.
-All args are optional, but setting -p is recommended.
+All args are optional, but setting `-p` or `-N` is recommended.

 ## Command Line Options